Signed in as:

 We recommend that patients NOT lie down for at least four (4) hours following injections to prevent any possible migration to unintended areas of the face.
 We also suggest avoiding vigorous activity, especially those activities that might involve straining, high-impact exercise, or bending down for at least a few hours and up to a day after the treatment.
 You should NOT rub the area aggressively or get a facial massage for at least 48 hours after your injections.

 How much does a treatment cost?

 The cost depends on the treatment area and how much of the injection is required.
-The cost is $8/unit.
+The cost is $9/unit.
 Sometimes there is an injection fee when botox is being used for medical applications.

 What are common complications?

 If injected properly, neuromodulator side effects should be minor.
-Some patients experience redness immediately after the injection, rarely is there any bruising.
-Those effects wear off quickly.
+Some patients experience redness immediately after the injection lasting maybe 10 minutes, rarely is there any bruising.
 This can be minimized by holding pressure over the areas injected if a bruise or immediate swelling occurs.
 Some people have reported getting headaches following injections; this is a rare side-effect and usually resolves within 24hrs.
 Tylenol can be safety taken if a headache occurs.

 You cannot eliminate all risks of any medical device or procedure, but the chance of you individually getting a serious side effect is exceedingly small.

 However, potential neuromodulator complications may occur.
 Some rare side effects include temporary diffusion of the medication which can cause a drooping eyelid (ptosis), a crooked smile, crooked eyebrows, or similar complications.
 Each treatment plan is tailored to the individual.